Automating processes with

 - Some comfort with modifying configuration files from the command-line by using your favorite editor (using

 - Basic knowledge of bash, python, or other scripting or programming tools, and you want to have a script run automatically

-- That you are either running as the root user or have switched to root with
+- That you are running as the root user or have the ability to

 (You can run certain scripts in your own directories as your own user.
 In this case, switching to root is not necessary.)

 Linux provides the cron system, a time-based job scheduler, for automating processes.
 It is simplistic and yet quite powerful.
 Want a script or program to run every day at 5 PM?
 This is where you set that up.

 The crontab is essentially a list where users add their own automated tasks and jobs, and it has many options that can simplify things even further.
 This document will explore some of these.
 It is a good refresher for those with some experience, and new users can add the

 cron runs by

 anacron, and is helpful for machines that are not up all the time, such as workstations and notebooks.
 The reason for this is that while